reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 This error indicates that the program uses a number that is beyond the range of acceptable numbers for the given connector.

-For example, the code below uses a value too large for the `{!reach} ALGO` connector:
+For example, the code below uses a value too large for the `{!rsh} ALGO` connector:

 ```reach
 const y = 18446744073709551616;